NICHD-BSPC/intro-rnaseq-hpc/lessons/wk2_lesson02_fastqc_interactive.md

 ## **Loading the FASTQC module**

 Now that we understand what information is stored in a FASTQ file, the next step is to examine quality metrics for our data.
-Rather than
+Rather than use built-in Bash tools though, we'll use a specialized tool mde for this.

-[FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) provides a simple way to do some quality checks on raw sequence data coming from high throughput sequencing pipelines.
+[FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) provides a simple way to do some quality checks on raw sequence data coming from high throughput sequencing.
 It provides a modular set of analyses, which you can use to obtain an impression of whether your data has any problems that you should be aware of before moving on to the next analysis.

 FastQC does the following: